harshitadixit7/Music-Store-Data-Analysis-SQL-Project-/README.md

 ## How to Use
 1. Download the files from this repository.
 2. Open the SQL files in PostgreSQL or MYSQL.
 3. Run the queries on your music store database or a similar dataset to see the results.

+Credits
+This project was inspired by the content from https://www.youtube.com/watch?v=VFIuIjswMKM&list=PLdOKnrf8EcP2TfGV0VZueHNye3_vp5fFw